jenkinsci/ldap-plugin/README.md

 and expose configurations of concepts such as disabling an account, locking an account, and specifying a time interval the account is valid for.
 These policies are normally enforced by the LDAP server itself when performing user authentication.
+Jenkins provides alternative authentication mechanisms (such as API tokens and SSH keys) that do not perform LDAP authentication directly; instead, Jenkins checks the user details attributes for whether the user is enabled, locked, or expired.
-Once a user has configured API tokens or SSH keys, these parallel authentication mechanisms can only make limited policy decisions based on checking for known user attributes without requiring the user to re-enter their password.
-These systems include [**slapo-ppolicy**(5)](https://linux.die.net/man/5/slapo-ppolicy) from OpenLDAP, Active Directory Application Mode (ADAM), classic Active Directory, and eDirectory LDAP.
+These user attributes are specified by [**slapo-ppolicy**(5)](https://linux.die.net/man/5/slapo-ppolicy) from OpenLDAP, Active Directory Application Mode (ADAM), classic Active Directory, and eDirectory LDAP.
 The support of these features is entirely dependent upon the LDAP server implementation properly exposing these operational attributes which is dependent on the exact version and distribution of the LDAP server in use.
+Being operational attributes, these are not always exposed by LDAP server implementations to clients the same way as they may be used internally.

 #### Administratively Disabled Accounts